Classical algorithms for measurement-adaptive Gaussian circuits: Preliminary

 \section{Preliminary}

 In this section, we provide some preliminaries for the main results (more details can be found in Refs.~\cite{cahill1969density, ferraro2005gaussian, serafini2017quantum}).
 We will mainly focus on $M$-mode bosonic systems throughout this work.
+Here, the annihilation and creation operators for $i$th mode are denoted by $\hat{a}_i$ and $\hat{a}_i^\dagger$, respectively, and they satisfy the canonical commutation relation, $[\hat{a}_i,\hat{a}_j^\dagger]=\delta_{ij}$ and $[\hat{a}_i,\hat{a}_j]=[\hat{a}_i^\dagger,\hat{a}_j^\dagger]=0$.
 In such systems, any $M$-mode operator $\hat{O}$ can be written as a linear combination of displacement operators:

-where $\chi_{\hat{O}}(\bm{\alpha})\equiv\Tr[\hat{D}(\bm{\alpha})\hat{O}]$ is called the characteristic function of an operator $\hat{O}$, $\hat{D}(\bm{\alpha})$ is an $M$-mode displacement operator of an amplitude $\bm{\alpha}\in\mathbb{C}^M$ which is a tensor product of single-mode displacement operators, i.e., $\hat{D}(\bm{\alpha})=\otimes_{i=1}^M \hat{D}(\alpha_i)$ with $\alpha_i\in \mathbb{C}$.
+where $\chi_{\hat{O}}(\bm{\alpha})\equiv\Tr[\hat{D}(\bm{\alpha})\hat{O}]$ is called the characteristic function of an operator $\hat{O}$, $\hat{D}(\bm{\alpha})$ is an $M$-mode displacement operator of an amplitude $\bm{\alpha}\in\mathbb{C}^M$ which is a tensor product of single-mode displacement operators, i.e., $\hat{D}(\bm{\alpha})=\otimes_{i=1}^M \hat{D}(\alpha_i)=\otimes_{i=1}^M e^{\alpha_i\hat{a}_i^\dagger-\alpha_i^*\hat{a}_i}$ with $\alpha_i\in \mathbb{C}$.
 The displacement operator with zero amplitude is equal to the identity operator $\hat{D}(\bm{0})=\hat{\mathbb{1}}_M$, where $\hat{\mathbb{1}}_M$ denotes the identity operator for the $M$-mode system.
 An important property of the displacement operator that we frequently use is the following twirling relation: